Willa Shalit: Social entrepreneur

 To bring economic advancement to women in post-trauma zones, Shalit has worked to create markets in the United States for products manufactured jointly by Palestinian and Israeli women, and by women survivors of the Rwandan genocide.

-Shalit's company, Fair Winds Trading, became an importer of handmade goods from Rwanda; it partnered with Macy's for the Rwanda Path to Peace project to market handwoven Rwandan baskets in the United States, and produced hand-beaded gemstone and glass bracelets in partnership with O, The Oprah Magazine.
+Shalit's company, Fair Winds Trading, became an importer of handmade goods from Rwanda and partnered with Macy's for the Rwanda Path to Peace project to market handwoven Rwandan baskets, including those made by Janet Nkubana's organization Gahaya Links, in the United States, and produced hand-beaded gemstone and glass bracelets in partnership with O, The Oprah Magazine.
 In 2015, Macy's and Rwanda Path to Peace celebrated a 10-year partnership.

 In 2010, Fair Winds Trading launched the Heart of Haiti line working with Macy's and the Clinton Foundation and the Clinton Bush Haiti Fund.
 The line included handcrafted products made by Haitian artists and was part of an effort to help rebuild from the 2010 Haiti earthquake.
 Shalit organized a trip to Haiti where Macy's leaders, joined by Martha Stewart and Rachel Roy, met with local artisans.
 In 2010, Macy's was the biggest U.S. retailer selling handmade Haitian goods, followed by the West Elm and Anthropologie chains.

 In 2011, Shalit co-founded the communications firm Road to Market, ltd where she develops global branding strategies and continues to work with social justice missions and worldwide movements.

 Shalit also co-founded an online platform for women designers called Maiden Nation.
 The site features work designed by Rachel Roy, Lauren Bush, Yoko Ono, Gloria Steinem and Chan Luu.

 When Shalit’s friend Anne Glauber was diagnosed with pancreatic cancer in 2014, together they held an information-gathering meeting at the Roosevelt Hotel in New York, where they met with Dr. Allyson Ocean of New York-Presbyterian/Weill Cornell Medicine, Kerri Kaplan of the Lustgarten Foundation and others.
 The team developed Let’s Win - an online community for sharing new science-driven treatments to help patients and families fight pancreatic cancer.
 Shalit is the co-founder and digital director of Let’s Win.

 Shalit serves as President of the Board for Indigenous Ways, an advocacy organization based in New Mexico.
 She also is a team member at 18by.vote, a non-partisan youth-led organization developed to support teenage voter registration and voting.